 - a modular classroom will provide a year-round meeting place for schools and community groups

 - dedicated outdoor event space will enable fairs and community events to take place

 - floating islands and wildflower planting will provide additional habitat for birds and wildlife

 - the existing ecological richness of the area will be enhanced through additional planting throughout the site

 Overall site enhancements

-A new bridge has been installed at Springfield Dam, helping connect communities and regenerate the area.
+This video, recorded after the new bridge was installed at Springfield Dam, describes how the project will help connect communities and regenerate the area.